Tech-Matrix/Sign-Language/README.md

 - [Dataset](#dataset)

 ## 🤔 About <a name = "about"></a>
 The aim of the project is to bridge the gap between the speech and hearing impaired people and the normal people.
 The basic idea of this project is to make a system using which dumb people can significantly communicate with all other people using their normal gestures.
-The project uses image processing system to identify sign languages and converts them into text that normal people can understand
+The project uses image processing system to identify sign language shown by the user and generates results in the form of training and test accuracy.

 ## 🖊 Prerequisites <a name="prerequisites"></a>
  Python libraries used